Antidale/tellahs-library/README.md

 * `recall resistance` Provides information about weakness/resistance math in FFIV.
 Has optional parameter to focused information about monster Traits.
 * `recall pitfalls` Provides information about some common pitfalls newer runners fall into.
 * `recall item` Provides information about important consumable items.
 Info includes flag availability, guarantees, inclusion in starter kits.
+* `recall key-item-placement` Provides information for how Kmain, Kmoon, Ksummon, and Kmiab change the size of the KI pool, and how potential key item locations are chosen when non-main checks are enabled.
 * `/SelectPB2JFlagset` selects one of three possible choices for a Push B To Jump flagset.
 Used by the [Hap B Leap Year](https://docs.google.com/document/d/1uXWiiT6guhWD7DHNrujqH-UUVJVA_jEWY775w25l4qk) side tournament primarily.

 ## Tournament commands